cpt-max/Docs/MonoGame Compute Shader Guide.md

 }
 ```

-While in DX you can read from a StructuredBuffer using shader model 4, in OpenGL you neeed to use shader model 5 (e.g. vs_5_0).
+While in DX you can read from a StructuredBuffer using shader model 4, in OpenGL you need to use shader model 5 (e.g. vs_5_0).
 <br><br>